The ProteinMentor™ platform utilizes a 24-well sample slide for head-to-head comparison of samples across a range of stressor conditions.

 We routinely test samples for comparison to other modes of Critical Quality Attribute analysis and can deliver multiplexed results on Target Binding, Concentration, Higher Order Structure, Aggregates and Variants, Subvisible Particles, Truncations and Deamidation - all from a microliter or less of sample.

-Just send us a sealed replicate from your Master Plate and we will turn data around for you in less time that it takes to do any one analysis.
+Just send us a sealed replicate from your Master Plate and we will turn data around for you in less time that it takes to do any one other type of biophysical analysis.

 Protein Dynamic Solutions is offering early-access customers an opportunity to implement ProteinMentor on site to support their candidate pipeline.
 We work closely with our clients to ensure their success in implementing this transformative technology for improved biologic development and generation of data for enhanced IP protection.